karansikka1/Foodx/README.md

 The main challenges are:

 * Fine-grained Classes: The classes are fine-grained and visually similar.
-For example, the dataset has FIXME different type of cakes, FIXME different types of pastas and FIXME different types of seafood.
+For example, the dataset has 15 different type of cakes, and 10 different types of pastas.

 * Noisy Data: Since the training images are crawled from web search engines, they often include images of raw ingredients or processed and packaged food items.
 This is refered to as cross-domain noise.
 Further, due to fine-grained nature of food-categories, a training image may either be incorrectly labeled into a visually similar class or have multiple food items but is annotated with a single label.